-Native American Adoption Law Challenged As Racially-biased
+Native American Adoption Law Challenged As Racially Biased

 "There's a difference between being raised in your culture and having to learn about it later," Skinner says.

 She's a Ponca Indian who was taken from her alcoholic parents as an infant and then bounced around the Oklahoma foster system for years.
-Finally her extended family--her father's cousins--used the Indian Child Welfare Act to gain custody of her.
-So, she grew up Ponca.
-Now 41, Skinner is emotional as she contemplates how the life she's lived likely never would have happened without that law.
+Finally, her extended family — her father's cousins — used the Indian Child Welfare Act to gain custody of her.
+So she grew up Ponca.
+Now 41, Skinner is emotional as she contemplates how the life she has lived most likely never would have happened without that law.

-Is the Indian Child Welfare Act an unfair racial preference or a legal acknowledgement that Indians have citizenship rights as both Americans and members of their sovereign tribes?
-For now, the law remains in effect.
-Earlier this month, the 5th Circuit Court of Appeals stayed Judge O'Conner's ruling while it takes up the case.
+For now, the Indian Child Welfare Act remains in effect.
+Earlier this month, the 5th Circuit Court of Appeals stayed O'Connor's ruling while it takes up the case.

-Note: A previous version of this story incorrectly spelled a reference to Reed O'Connor's last name as O'Conner.